Top 5 Podcasts To Check Out This Weekend » YNaija

-It’s another weekend, and there are a few interesting podcasts to listen to while going about your day.
-In this article, we discuss our top five.
+It’s another weekend and there is an offering of interesting podcasts to listen to while going about your day, and in this article, we discuss our top five.

+On this episode of the podcast, the hosts sit with two of Nigeria’s biggest streamers as they open up about their journeys into streaming and becoming Internet personalities.

+Dami and Eros are joined by sexual and reproductive health educator and digital creator, Oye Pearl as they discuss consent, and the intricacies behind it.

 - I Said What I Said